 This Major may only be completed in a Bachelor of Medical Sciences (BMSc) degree, either in combination with another basic medical science Major (Double Majors) or in addition to an Honours Specialization or Specialization module.
 See BACHELOR OF MEDICAL SCIENCES (BMSc) PROGRAM for more information.

 Admission to this Major module occurs in Year 3 and requires admission to Year 3 of the Bachelor of Medical Sciences (BMSc) Program.
-Students will usually complete MEDICAL SCIENCES FIRST ENTRY (Medical Sciences 1 and 2) prior to admission to the Major module.
+Students will usually complete Medical Sciences First Entry (Medical Sciences 1 and 2) prior to admission to the Major module.
+Admission to this Major will be restricted to students admitted to Year 3 of the Bachelor of Medical Sciences (Honours) degree with Double Majors for 2027-28 and onward.

 The 1000-level half courses listed below must each be completed with a mark of at least 60%: